The 8 biggest mistakes when washing

 Roughly speaking

-• Normally soiled clothing: 30 to 40 degrees
+• Normally soiled clothing: 30 to 40 degrees, depending on the label

 Tip: If the label says 30 degrees, then the laundry can really only tolerate this temperature and not the 40 degree wash program instead.
 This minimal difference can be decisive.